dstreamsai/AutoML/README.md

 **WARNING**

-	All created projects will be removed after the steps below.
+	All created projects will be removed after the steps below

 **For Linux\MacOS:**